la2050/archive/_projects/2016/connecting-communities-through-fotos.md

   professionals to connect themselves to local nonprofits and volunteer opportunities.
 The students through the photography process will find adult allies throughout Los Angeles to help them follow their professional paths.
-project_image_2: 2500980265741-team91.jpg
-empty_column_1: ''
 organization_name: Las Fotos Project
 organization_website: www.lasfotosproject.org
-organization_name_2: Las Fotos Project
-organization_activity: >-
-  Las Fotos Project is a photography mentoring program for teenage girls.
-We partner with schools, community groups, and libraries to create brave spaces for girls to learn, collaborate, and create.
-ein: ''

 ---